GPUDROPS/GPUDROPS/README.md

 If your feed is not scrolling at all times, please reopen the extension.

 For any questions or issues, please leave a message in the [GPU Drops Discord](https://discord.gg/gpudrops) in the #tech-support channel, and we will get back to you within a few hours.

+**IMPORTANT**

+For virgin accounts that have not purchased any B-stock in the past, you must "break-in" your account by performing a mock B-stock checkout until you arrive at https://secure.evga.com/Cart/Checkout_PlaceOrder.aspx

 ## Tips & Tricks